 The UFCW’s crawling to the NLRB and Walmart management over a minor violation of the anti-democratic National Labor Relations Act provides some indication of what Walmart workers could expect if the union were to become their bargaining agent.

 Various phony “left” organizations, who hover in the orbit of the union hierarchies, have made various claims in recent months about the UFCW-led protests at Walmart.
-This, we were told, was part of the return of “Class Struggle Unionism” and more nonsense along these lines.
+This, we were told, was part of the return of “Class Struggle Unionism.”
 The International Socialist Organization (ISO), for example, described the union-organized stunts at Walmart, involving handfuls of workers, as “inspiring walkouts.”

 The WSWS quite rightly has rejected these claims.
 (See “ISO offers sophistry in the service of the trade union bureaucracy”) Walmart workers and others should take a warning from the UFCW’s actions.
 The fight for decent conditions and decent lives will require, first and foremost, a conscious rejection of the UFCW, the AFL-CIO and the Change to Win Federation.
 New rank-and-file organizations, armed with an understanding of the character of the capitalist system and a determination to fight it tooth and nail, are needed.